alphagov/govuk-rfcs/rfc-182-flexible-pages.md

 Flexible sections occupy the full width of the page and would never occur visibly side by side.
 They contain a layout based on existing GOV.UK layouts (for example a two thirds/one third layout) but allow no control over that layout.

 A flexible section should be designed for a particular use and only allow content within its layout based on that use.
-Users should be able to choose a flexible section and add content into it, but have little to no control over how that content is positioned.
+Users would eventually be able to choose a flexible section and add content into it, but have no control over how that content is positioned.
 Users should be able to change the order of flexible sections within a page.
+The frontend should allow for flexible sections to be rendered in any order within a page.

 Flexible sections should be specific enough to provide an understandable ‘building block’ for making a page, without being generic enough to allow users free reign - they should have a specific purpose.
 For example, a flexible section that only defines layout would allow too much freedom to put content anywhere within it.